-In addition to its role as a useful evolutionary model system, Chlamydomonas also serves as an experimental model to explore the potential of photosynthetic microalgae as a sustainable resource for the capture of atmospheric carbon, and its conversion to commercially useful compounds such as biofuel and antioxidants.
+Chlamydomonas also serves as an experimental model to explore the molecular mechanisms of nutrient sensing in photosynthetic microalgae, whose understanding will pave ways to utilizing microalgae for the capture of atmospheric carbon, and its conversion to commercially useful compounds such as biofuel and antioxidants.
 Our research on the process of cellular differentiation will guide the development of algal strains useful for these purposes, in the hopes of mitigating the current crisis of anthropogenic climate change due to excessive carbon emission from fossil fuel use.

 Major Research Projects:

 The aims of our current research is to better understand the molecular/genetics basis of sexual development involving gamete and zygote differentiation, as long-term survival strategy during extensive nitrogen starvation.
-Major research activities are organized into three following groups.
+Major research activities are organized into the following themes.

 The transition from green algae to land plants coincides with the extension of the diploid phase as the multicellular stage of the plant life cycle.
 A group of homeobox-containing transcription factors have been implicated in the control of life cycle transitioning within various green algal groups.
-This team's focus is on the elucidation of functional networks involving these homeobox proteins through the use of transcriptome analysis and yeast-2-hybrid experiments.
-Overall, their aim is to shed light on the evolutionary history leading to the origin of land plants.
+This team's focuses on the elucidation of gene regulatory networks driven by these homeobox proteins.

 URSA fellowship (2012, 2013, 2014, 2015, 2016)